Malcanteth/Magitech/README.md

 Magitech
 ========

-My first minecraft mod, designed to be thi link between various mods of my modpack.
+My first minecraft mod, designed to be the link between various mods of my modpack.